weakmemory/weakmemory.github.io/semantics-neapolis23/hw.md

 | Deadline | Feb 2  | Feb 2  | Feb 5  | -- | -- | -- | -- | -- | -- |
 | Points   | 2      | 2      | 2      | -- | -- | -- | -- | -- | -- |

+## Building Homework Projects ##

+All repositories with homeworks are equipped with a `Makefile` that builds all the source files with the assignments.
+It is sufficient to run `make` command.

+Besides that, `make` command also creates `_CoqProject`.
+This file is required by the IDE in order to import the project files properly.
+Thus you might need to run `make` command before you open the homework files in your IDE.

+** Important Note. **
+Some assignments depend on files from previous assignments.
+For example, file `b2.v` imports `b1.v`.
+In order for this import to work (both in batch and interactive mode) you need to first build `b1.v` file.
+Thus, you should perform the following steps:
+1. complete `b1.v` assignments, check that everything compiles in interactive mode in your IDE;
+2. run `make` to build `b1.v`;
+3. open `b2.v` in your IDE --- now the import of `b1.v` should work.

 ## Coq introductory problems